This Is How I Cook

 Simple Shrimp Boil Recipe - How Many Shrimp Per Person

-This low country shrimp boil recipe will help you decide just how many shrimp per person.
-Then again I say there can never be too many shrimp!
+This low country shrimp boil recipe will help you decide how many shrimp per person you need.
+Then again, I say there can never be too many shrimp!

 When the days are hot outside and you barely want to heat up the kitchen, I love resorting to a low country boil.